-The grade of the cancer means how normal or abnormal the cells look under the microscope.
-It can give some idea of how quickly or slowly a cancer might grow and whether it is likely to spread.
+The grade of the cancer means how normal or abnormal the cells look under a microscope.
+It can give some idea of how quickly a cancer might grow and whether it is likely to spread.

 Exocrine pancreatic cancers include the most common type called adenocarcinoma.
-Grading for these cancers uses a scale from G1 (low grade) to G3 or sometimes G1 to G4.
+Grading for these cancers uses a scale from 1 (low grade) to 3 (high grade).

-G3 or 4 cancers have very abnormal cells.
-They are called high grade and are likely to grow or spread more quickly.
+Grade 3 cancer cells look very abnormal.
+They are high grade and are likely to grow or spread more quickly.
 Your doctor may call them poorly differentiated.

 Grading for pancreatic neuroendocrine tumors (NETs)

 The NET grading system is a little different.
-This system looks at how normal or abnormal the cells look and also at how many cells are in the process of dividing.
-A specialist doctor (pathologist) looks at the cells under a microscope and counts those that have started to split into two new cells (mitoses) under a microscope.
+This system looks at how normal or abnormal the cells are and also at how many cells are in the process of dividing.
+A specialist doctor (pathologist) looks at the cells under a microscope and counts those that have started to split into two new cells (mitoses).
 They use a test called a Ki-67 test to see how many cells are almost ready to start splitting.